top of page

 Summary: Study: Tribal Water Rights Underutilized in U.S. West

-Teaching Price Elasticity of Demand and Marginal Analysis using Household Water Pricing, with Sara Sutherland and Anastasia Hassett.
-Forthcoming at Applied Economics Teaching Resources.
+Teaching Price Elasticity of Demand and Marginal Analysis using Household Water Pricing.
+2023.

 Property Rights to Land and Agricultural Organization: An Argentina-United States Comparison.
 2022.